tammydagan/cloudinary/README.md

 In your command line ,clone the repository : git clone https://github.com/tammydagan/cloudinary

 ### Compile and run
-Option one: build locally
+Build the project:  without tests, hit mvn clean package.
-  Build the project:  without tests, hit mvn clean install -DskipTests, With tests: mvn clean install This will create a snapshot of the application under cloudinary-0.0.1-SNAPSHOT.jar Option two: use existing snapshot in target/cloudinary-0.0.1-SNAPSHOT.jar
+This will create a snapshot of the application in target/cloudinary-0.0.1-SNAPSHOT.jar

 To run the application: java -jar target/cloudinary-0.0.1-SNAPSHOT.jar.
 This Now, in order to test the application locally, test it against http://localhost:8080/ .